 PBX Disadvantages

-- Complicated to set up and maintain in-house
+• Complicated to configure and maintain without a dedicated in-house IT team.

 VoIP Disadvantages

-- Call quality depends heavily on your internet speed and bandwidth
+• Call quality depends heavily on your internet speed and network bandwidth.

 TCP vs UDP for VoIP Protocol Options